mxashlynn/Yurivania-1/README.md

 # Goals

-The goal of this project was to create something cute, quick, and gay over the course of the two month jam.
+I wanted to create something cute, simple, and gay over the course of the two month jam.
-I liked the idea of working with a toolset I had never used before, and of using something with significant creative constraints.
+I liked the idea of working with a toolset I'd never used before.
+I wanted a system with significant creative constraints, as less choices mean faster development.
-[GB Studio](gbstudio.dev/) seemed the perfect choice!
+[GB Studio](gbstudio.dev/) was the perfect choice!

 # Features